lfortran/lfortran/doc/src/asr/asr_nodes/statement_nodes/blockcall.md

 ### Arguments

-`lable` contains integer value of the label.
+`label` contains integer value of a label.
-`m` contains symbol passed to block call.
+`m` points to the Block symbol to call.

 ### Return values